 The apartment is located in a family & serene surrounding.
-Around it you may fins many coffee shops (for a quick portuguese café and fresh pastry), your closest supermarket is Jumbo which is about a 5 min drive towards the cenre and brief 15 min walk, around the area be sure to find small mini markets for quick daily purchases (bread, milk).
-Your commute into the center can be done by car, foot or public transport with a stop close to the apartment which leads you to the terminal and you find different connecting routes towards Sintra, Cabo da Roca and the trains station which connects you all the way to Lisbon and the coast.
+Around it you may find many coffee shops (for a quick portuguese café and fresh pastry), your closest supermarket is Jumbo which is about a 5 min drive towards the centre and a brief 15 min walk, around the area be sure to find small mini markets for quick daily purchases (bread, milk).
+Your commute into the centre can be done by car, foot or public transport with a stop close to the apartment which leads you to the terminal and you find different connecting routes towards Sintra, Cabo da Roca and the trains station which connects you all the way to Lisbon and the coast.

 Out and About Locally

 Out & About in Cascais

 Ideal for those looking for something a little more special.
 A great base for golfers/family reunions/celebrations/sailing/ water sports or sun & beach holiday!

 Easy train &Get a feel for the Portuguese life, Casa da Guia with all of its speciality shops, boutiques, restaurants & cafés offers afternoon refreshments overlooking the sea with wonderful views up to the Cascais marina bus links to Lisbon, Belém, Sintra and Estoril make it ideal for anyone wanting to add a little cultural substance to their beach holiday.

 Get a feel for the Portuguese life, Casa da Guia with all of its speciality shops, boutiques, restaurants & cafés offers afternoon refreshments overlooking the sea with wonderful views up to the Cascais marina